 In Sri Lanka, you will be greeted by lush green landscapes, towering mountains, clear blue skies, gorgeous beaches, exotic animals, and some of the friendliest people in the world.

 Our family spent one week in Sri Lanka, and it was easily one of the best trips we’ve ever had!
 But one week was just not enough.
 Instead, I recommend spending at least 10 days in Sri Lanka.
-There’s so much to do and see, plus with the time change you will appreciate the extra days so you can go at a slower pace.
+There’s so much to do and see, plus with the time change, you will appreciate the extra days so you can go at a slower pace.

 This itinerary offers a little bit of everything.
 You will enjoy educational experiences touring tea factories, temples, and spice gardens.
 There will be plenty of adventure as you visit elephants and a rock fortress.

-Tip: Sri Lanka has some of the most chaotic driving we’ve ever seen, so I would very highly recommend hiring a driver who can handle the roads.
+Tip: Sri Lanka has some of the most chaotic driving we’ve ever seen, so I very highly recommend hiring a driver who can handle the roads.
 You’ll probably be safer and get where you’re going faster.
 Plus, they may also provide you with more insight on the areas.

 Day 1: Arrival, Rest, and Relax

 It’s possible that you have just flown across the world to Sri Lanka.
 From Dallas, TX this is a 21-hour flight.
 Once you land, head to a beach hotel so you can get some sleep.
 Most flights land in the early morning, which means you are going to get to a hotel around 4 AM.
 Note that it takes an extremely long time to get checked bags.
-Don’t panic when it’s been and hour and your bags haven’t come out yet, they are coming.
+Don’t panic when it’s been an hour and your bags haven’t come out yet, they are coming.

 If a member of your family has a peanut or nut allergy, keep in mind that they mainly use cashews.
-Also, most of the meals you will eat in Sri Lanka will be buffet, whether you are at a restaurant or hotel.
+Also, most of the meals you will eat in Sri Lanka will be a buffet, whether you are at a restaurant or hotel.
 It is likely that you won’t know what a lot of the food is, but don’t be afraid to try new things and ask questions.

 Mount Lavinia Hotel is not as close to the airport as some hotels, so if you are wanting to stay close to the airport, you may want to consider staying in Negombo.
 For this itinerary, I have you starting in Colombo and ending in Negombo.
 Colombo is 28 miles south of Sri Lanka’s only international airport.